Marcel Callo

-Marcel Callo (6 December 1921 – 19 March 1945) was a French Roman Catholic from Rennes who served in Catholic organizations – in particular the Young Christian Workers (Jocists) – devoted to charitable works to the poor and to communities in general.
+Marcel Callo (6 December 1921 – 19 March 1945) was a French Catholic member of the Young Christian Workers, a Catholic Action movement inspiring lay participation and solidarity with the poor.

 Callo served as an apprentice at a print store from the age of thirteen before joining Catholic associations in France.
 He was conscripted to serve during World War II and the Gestapo arrested him in 1944 for his Christian activities.
-He died in the camps after being forced to do long hours of labour.
+He died in the Mauthausen concentration camp after being forced to do long hours of labour.

-On account of the fact that he died in harsh camp conditions in dedication to his faith Pope John Paul II presided over his beatification on 4 October 1987.
+Because he died for his Catholic faith, Pope John Paul II beatified him on 4 October 1987.

 Life

 Marcel Callo was born in Rennes on 6 December 1921 as the second of nine children to Marcel Callo and Felicita Maria Giuseppina; one brother was Giovanni (who became a priest) and a sister was Maria Maddalena.

 Callo was known as a child for being a leader-like figure and for his perfectionist attitude.
 He was known for his good sense of humor as well as for his fondness of games such as ping pong and cards.